Robust Data-Driven Invariant Sets for Nonlinear Systems: Data-Driven Computation of Robust Contractive Set

 The consistency set defined in \eqref{eq:cons} is a polytope and can be expressed in the following equivalent form:

 where $\theta = \text{vec}(\Theta^T)$ and $\epsilon$ are the unknown parameters and known noise upper bound, respectively.
 The matrices $A, \xi$ are functions of the collected data:

 The main reason for expressing the consistency set in this polytopic form is computational.
+The polytopic representation of the consistency set for linear systems is investigated in \cite{zheng2025robust}.
 This representation allows the set of all possible system parameters to be finitely characterized by its vertices.

 \begin{assumption} Enough data, in the form of a dataset $\mathcal{D} = \{(x_k, u_k, x_{k+1})\}_{k=0}^{T-1}$, has been collected from trajectories of the system \eqref{eq:system} such that the data matrix $A$ has full column rank.
 This ensures that the consistency set $\mathcal{P}_1$ is compact. \end{assumption}